Salad “Samurai” Recipe

 |

-Just recently, I learned that in Japan, the familiar daylily buds are taken for food.
-It is no secret that there are many flowers used in cooking: chrysanthemums, pansies, etc. And here is a new option-daylily buds.
-They are cooked separately, used as a side dish or stewed with other products to enrich them with a new taste.
-I, as a very curious person in the field of cooking, decided to try what it is for myself.
-I barely waited for my daylilies to reach the desired ripeness and prepared them.
-I will tell you that it is very, very delicious!
-Tender vegetable taste, very similar to young asparagus, broccoli or cauliflower, but much more tender and delicious.
-Many grow these flowers, I highly recommend that you try this option.
-They are put in soup, in the second or in salads.
-But it is best boiled or stewed.
+More recently, I learned that in Japan, the familiar daylily buds are used for food.
+It’s no secret that many flowers are used in cooking: chrysanthemums, pansies, etc. And here is a new option – daylily buds.
+They are cooked separately, used as a side dish or stewed with other products to give them a new taste.
+As a very inquisitive person in the field of cooking, I decided to try what it is for myself.
+I barely waited for my daylilies to reach the desired ripeness, and cooked them.
+I will tell you that it is very, very tasty!
+A delicate vegetable taste, very similar to young asparagus, broccoli or cauliflower, but much more tender and delicious.
+Many grow these flowers, I strongly recommend you to try this option.
+They are put in soup, on the second course or in salads.
+But it is best to boil it or stew it.
 Today I offer you a Japanese salad with seafood, mushrooms and young daylily buds..